Easy Access Intellectual Property

 How Easy Access IP works

 (You are a limited company or other incorporated body)

-1. You select a technology of interest, and contact the IP Development Manager.
+1. You select a technology of interest, and contact the Intellectual Property Team.

 2. You discuss with us and our researchers (under a confidentiality agreement if you wish) your ideas for the technology.

 3. You write a "Statement of Intent" (one page), to tell us what (and how and when) you will achieve with the technology.

 4. If we accept your proposal, we and you sign an Easy Access Agreement and you're in business!

 You can read the template Lancaster University Easy Access Non-exclusive Licence here (PDF ~200Kb).

 Click here for a list of Easy Access IP available from Lancaster University.